hayesmaker/open-war-prototype/docs/features.md

 ### Database Support
 - Engine could provide hooks to store game state on a database (to allow clients to do "cloud" saving)
 - Gameplay analytics could also be savable on a db.
+- User details can be stored on db together with games in progress, or a record of in game statistics.

 ### Game State API
 - user should be able to query game state.